ExpiryEats/ExpiryEats/docs/source/managers.rst

 Capitalise Items
 ---------------
-This function takes each ingredient of a recipe and capitalises it.\n ``List<String> capitaliseItems(List<String> ingredients)``
+This function takes each ingredient of a recipe and capitalises it.

+``List<String> capitaliseItems(List<String> ingredients)``

 * ingredients - A list of all the ingredients in a recipe.